 - Just put a #1 for the first name you have in mind and leave a space, #2, etc.

 - Imagine who they are but do not write them down, just list and refer to them by their numbers.

-- Next to each number briefly note the main reason why you cannot stand #1, #2, and #3 (this list is private, you will not show, and must not show it to anyone else).
+- Next to each number briefly note the main reason why you cannot stand #1, #2 and #3 (this list is private, you will not show it, and must not show it to anyone else).

-- Some of numbers may just be people that annoy you or with whom you have had a one time conflict.
+- Some of the numbers may just be people that annoy you or with whom you have had a one-time conflict.
 This is ok.
-Make sure, however, that you include the "biggie", that person who is your all time champ at hating and why.
+Make sure, however, that you include the "biggie," that person who is your all time champ at hating and why.

 - Once you have finished, take a moment and together offer a silent prayer asking God to forgive you for your lack of love, or failure to resolve the situation for whatever reason, and from this time forward help you learn how to love those you have listed.

 Do not be surprised that we have begun in this way because the point of this course is not to enable the people we cannot stand to become more lovable.
 No, the purpose of this course is to help us love those people in our lives who seem to be unlovable.

 I mentioned that one way to achieve our goal, which is loving those we cannot stand, is to share our burden with others.
 Normally when we cannot stand someone our natural instinct is to talk badly about them or ignore them.
 This does not help because:

 - We fall into sin and hurt our own souls by doing this.

 - We aggravate the situation by distorting it.